BhallaLab/moose-core/INSTALL.md

     >>> import moose
     >>> moose.test()   # will take time.
 Not all tests will pass.

+## Uninstall

+To uninstall moose, run

+    $ pip uninstall pymoose

+If you are building moose from source, make sure to get out of the source directory, or you may encounter a message like this:

+    Found existing installation: pymoose {version}
+    Can't uninstall 'pymoose'.
+No files were found to uninstall.

 # Notes

-SBML support is enabled by installing [python-libsbml](http://sbml.org/Software/libSBML/docs/python-api/libsbml-installation.html).
+- SBML support is enabled by installing [python-libsbml](http://sbml.org/Software/libSBML/docs/python-api/libsbml-installation.html).
 Alternatively, it can be installed by using `python-pip`

     $ sudo pip install python-libsbml